umartinkus/ECE494-MUR/README.md

-This is the README file

-I will put things to read here eventually testing commits pt.2
+This is the main directory for the MARLIN project.
+The bulk of the ESP32 code is in the sensor_controller folder, while the esp32 folder is depreciated and will be removed soon